julien-nc/nextcloud-webdav-filepicker/README.md

 You can also open the file picker by calling opening methods:

 * getFilesPath: open it to get files paths
-* getFilesLink: open it to get WebDav links
+* getFilesLink: open it to get WebDav links, optional parameter: `label` to name the created links
 * downloadFiles: open it to get files content
 * uploadFiles: open the browser file dialog to select local files and then open the filepicker to choose a target directory to upload them
 * getSaveFilePath: open it to get a target directory path